mcmah309/eros/README.md

 Built on the following philosophy:
 1. Error types only matter when the caller cares about the type, otherwise this just hinders ergonomics and creates unnecessary noise.
 [Link](#optional-typed-errors)
-2. There should be no boilerplate needed when handling any number of typed errors - no need to create an error enum for each case.
+2. There should be no boilerplate needed when handling any number of errors - no need to create an error enum for each case.
 [Link](#no-boilerplate)
 3. Users should be able to seamlessly transition to and from fully typed errors.
 And handle any cases they care about.
 [Link](#seamless-transitions-between-error-types)
 4. Errors should always provided context of the operations in the call stack that lead to the error.
 [Link](#errors-have-context)
 5. Error constructs should performant.
 [Link](#optimizations)